Dr. Tom DeLoughry is the author of The Friendship Trilogy.

 - Co-leader of Forgiving Yourself, Others and God with his wife, Kathy DeLoughry, a program for faith-based and community organizations to improve communication, reduce stress, enhance forgiveness and deepen prayer

 For nearly forty years he and his wife, Kathy, played in a music group similar to the Trilogy’s Friendship.
 Like the spiritual explorers in the novel, they still benefit from the teachings of both Eastern and Christian faiths.

 He has a masters in Rehabilitation Counseling and a doctorate (Ed.D.) in health education and behavior from the State University of New York at Buffalo.

-He is the Executive Director for the Center for Health Management, a private consulting agency, which holds the copyright for the Living Well, Being Your Best, and the Never Too Old to be Well program materials.
+He is the Executive Director for the Center for Health Management, a private consulting agency offering programs for the whole person, the whole organization and the whole community.